 A Car Enthusiasts Dream – Driving A Nissan GTR Rental in Japan

 I love cars.
-It doesn’t matter to me if they’re supercars or classics, tuner builds or imports, the thought of cruising in a magnificent machine makes me excited.
-When we were planning our three month trip to Japan, I was looking around for things to do that might involve automobiles or racing.
+It doesn’t matter to me if they’re supercars or classics, tuner builds or imports, the thought of cruising on new roads makes me excited.
+When we were planning our three-month trip to Japan, I was looking around for things to do that might involve automobiles or racing.